-In accordance with the motto of our founder “Inform, pray and act”, our communication work gives a voice to those who often no longer have one.
+In accordance to our motto “Inform, pray and act”, our communication work gives a voice to those who often no longer have one.
 We present the pressing issues of the Church locally and serve as advocates for persecuted Christians vis-à-vis other bodies, we create the Religious Freedom Report, and prepare public relations reports for print, social media and audiovisual products.

-With a donation volume of 110 million euros, a good deal of need can be alleviated, but more is required to create a real difference in the world.
-One means of leverage is the information and motivation of governmental and transnational agencies which can then support larger projects.
-ACN acts as an advocate of brotherly love and Christians in need, or as ACN Executive President Thomas Heine puts it: “We offer persecuted Christians a voice.”
+With a donation volume of approximately 122 million euros, a good deal of need can be alleviated, but more is required to create a real difference in the world.
+One means of leverage is the information and motivation of governmental and transnational agencies which can then influence local governments.
+ACN acts as an advocate of brotherly love and Christians in need, or as the foundation likes to say: “We give persecuted Christians a voice.”